ZoinerTejada/hdinsight-docs/hdinsight-etl-at-scale.md

 Data is typically ingested into ADLS using Azure Data Factory, ADLS SDKs, AdlCopy Service, Apache DistCp, or Apache Sqoop.
 Which of these services to use might largely depend on where the data is.
 If the data is currently in an existing Hadoop cluster, you might use Apache DistCp, AdlCopy Service, or Azure Data Factory.
 If it's in Azure Blob Storage, you might use Azure Data Lake Store .NET SDK, Azure PowerShell, or Azure Data Factory.

-It is also optimized for event ingestion using Azure Event Hub or Apache STORM.
+It is also optimized for event ingestion using Azure Event Hub or Apache Storm.

-### Considerations with Both Storage Products
+### Considerations with Both Storage options

 For uploading datasets that range in sefveral terabytes, network latency can be a major problem, particularly if the data is coming from an on-premise location.
 In such cases, you can use the options below: